harrism/numba_examples/README.md

-numbapro_examples
+numba_examples
 =================

-Examples using NumbaPro from Continuum Analytics
+Examples using Numba from Continuum Analytics